NSF-Simons-CosmicAI-Institute/tacc-surrogates/README.md

 These features can be organizaed as a single, flattened array, or as a multi-dimensional grid (if one chooses an architecture that exploits spatial correlations).

-Each member of the models subdirectory is configured to accept datasets in the standard form, with custom data-packing functions handling any necessary conversions.
-In turn, the user is free to swap model architectures without having to reformat their dataset.
+Each member of the ```models``` subdirectory is configured to accept datasets in the standard form.
+In turn, each model script is outfitted with a custom data-packing method that converts the standard format into one accepted by the architecture of interest.

 ## Installing on Lonestar6